-2 Learning & teaching Learning & Teaching methods The unit will be delivered with a range of learning and teaching methods including: lectures, seminars and tutorials, self-managed research.
-Indicative content Examples of key areas covered during the unit include: the periodic table and the organisation of elements the characteristics of organic and inorganic materials the concepts of pure substances and mixtures and their properties (types of mixtures, melting points, solubility, polarity, physical behaviour) the concept of pH, acids and bases the concept of collision theory to understand chemical reactions 3 Assessment Method of assessmen Assessment is based upon a two-hour examination with questions specifically related to material covered in the unit.
-Submission າ You should submit work based on the unit comprising: Requireme nts two-hour Exam paper Alternative forms of assessment These are the standard requirements for the assessment of this unit.
+Method of assessment Assessment is based upon a two-hour examination with questions specifically related to material covered in the unit.
+Submissior Requireme You should submit work based on the unit comprising: • two-hour Exam paper Alternative ms of These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
 Date & tim е The week, date and time of your assessment will be notified in unit briefings and detailed on Moodle.
 Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Marking Cr iteri а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 85-100% There is consistent and strong evidence with outstanding examples that demonstrate P 1 st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate
+Marking Cr iteri а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 1 st 85-100% There is consistent and strong evidence with outstanding examples that demonstrate how well the learning outcomes have been met.
+70-84% There is substantial and strong evidence with excellent examples that demonstrate how well the learning outcomes have been met.
+PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate how well the learning outcomes have been met.
+2.2 50-59% There is consistent evidence with some good examples that demonstrate how well the learning outcomes have been met.
+3rd 40-49% There is adequate evidence with some sound examples that demonstrate how well the learning outcomes have been met.
+35-39% FAIL There is inadequate evidence, with some examples of potential to demonstrate how well the learning outcomes have been met.

-3 rd 40-49% There is adequate evidence with some sound examples that demonstrate 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+1-34% There is inadequate evidence to demonstrate how well the learning outcomes have been met.
+0% No work submitted to demonstrate how well the learning outcomes have been met.
+Feedback Written and verbal feedback will be provided within 20 working days of the summative assessment.